oracle/node-oracledb/doc/api.md

 directory, and move the file into it.
 Then set `ORA_TZFILE` to the file name, without any directory prefix.
 The `genezi -v` utility will show the time zone file in use.

-If node-oracledb is using Oracle Client libraries from an Oracle Database or full Oracle Client software installation, and you want to use a non-default time zone file, then set `ORA_TZFILE` to the file name with a directory prefix, for
-example: `export ORA_TZFILE=/opt/oracle/myconfig/timezone_31.dat`.

 The Oracle Database documentation contains more information about time zone files, see [Choosing a Time Zone File][184].